160th Attack Squadron: Global War on Terrorism

-After the 9/11 attacks, the 187th performed Combat Air Patrol flights as part of Operation Noble Eagle in the United States.
+After the 9/11 attacks, the squadron performed combat air patrol flights as part of Operation Noble Eagle in the United States.
 The unit sustained this effort for Operation Noble Eagle for one year following the events of 11 September.

-The 187th was again called to active duty in January until April 2003 as part of the largest military mobilization since the 1991 Gulf War.
-This marked the largest unit activation in the units 50-year history with over 500 personnel being deployed along with aircraft and equipment for Operation Iraqi Freedom (OIF).
-The 187th, as an integral part of the Total Force, deployed to Prince Hassan Air Base (H-5) and Shahid Muafaq Al-Salti Air Base, Jordan, as the lead unit, commanding a mixture of Air National Guard, Air Force Reserve, Active Air Force and British Royal Air Force units comprising the 410th Air Expeditionary Wing.
-This marked the largest integration of coalition Air and Special Forces Operations in history with over 3,500 personnel operating out of this location.
+The squadron was again called to active duty in January until April 2003 as part of the largest military mobilization since the 1991 Gulf War for Operation Iraqi Freedom.
+The squadron deployed with a mixture of Air National Guard, Air Force Reserve, Active Air Force and Royal Air Force units forming the 410th Air Expeditionary Wing.
+This marked the largest integration of coalition air and special forces operations in history with over 3,500 personnel operating out of this location.
 The 410th's mission was to prevent Iraqi missile launches against coalition forces and neighboring countries.

-In September 2004 the unit again deployed over 300 personnel with aircraft and equipment to Al Udeid AB, Qatar for Operation Iraqi Freedom.
-This deployment also marked a significant first for the unit and the U.S. Military.
-The 187th was the first unit to ever use the GBU-38 Joint Direct Attack Munition in combat.
-The GBU-38 is a 500 lb global positioning system (GPS) guided bomb which, while being very effective, minimizes collateral damage.
-The GBU-38 is a precision guided munition commonly referred to as a "Smart Bomb".
-This weapon was effectively employed by the 187th in the Battle of Fallujah.
+In September 2004 the unit deployed aircraft and equipment to Al Udeid Air Base, Qatar for Operation Iraqi Freedom.
+During this deployment, the squadron was the first unit to ever use the GBU-38 Joint Direct Attack Munition in combat during the Second Battle of Fallujah.

-In 2006, the 160th Expeditionary Fighter Squadron deployed to Balad AB, Iraq for 90 days and became part of the 322d Expeditionary Fighter Squadron in support of Operation Iraqi Freedom (OIF).
+In 2007, the Air Force announced that the Alabama Air National Guard would activate the 100th Fighter Squadron to honor the legacy of the World War II Tuskegee Airmen.
+As a result, the 160th Fighter Squadron was inactivated, and the new 100th assumes its personnel, equipment and aircraft.
+The 160th Fighter Squadron marked its inactivation in a ceremony on 13 September 2007, with the 100th Fighter Squadron standing up.

-Inactivation
+Unmanned vehicle training

-In 2007, it was announced that the Alabama Air National Guard would activate the 100th Fighter Squadron so the state could honor the legacy of the World War II Tuskegee Airmen.
-As a result, the 160th Fighter Squadron would be inactivated, and the new 100th FS would assume its personnel, equipment and aircraft.
-The 160th Fighter Squadron stood down in a ceremony at Montgomery Air National Guard Base, on 13 September 2007, with the 100th Fighter Squadron standing up and being bequeathed the history, lineage, and honors of the World War II 100th Fighter Squadron and its successor units.
+In 2015, the squadron was again activated at March Air Reserve Base in the California Air National Guard as the 160th Attack Squadron to act as the schoolhouse for MQ-9 Reaper units.